callywampus/exocore/_wiki/Lactobacillus.md

 Additionally, lactic acid-induced collagen production can create a positive feedback loop.
 As collagen accumulates, it can lead to tissue stiffness and increased mechanical tension.
 This mechanical stress can activate signaling pathways that further stimulate collagen synthesis.
 This cycle of increased collagen production and tissue stiffness can perpetuate inflammation and accelerate the aging process.

 In summary, lactic acid-stimulated collagen production can contribute to inflammation and aging by promoting tissue fibrosis, activating immune cells, and creating a positive feedback loop of collagen synthesis and tissue remodeling.

+via PeatBot

+lactobillicus involved with production of serotonin + acetylcholine